JayNoblez/Test_Task_Adjust/README.md

 All traffic requests are channelled through the SSL offloading server, it is therefore important to monitor metrics relating to the health of this server.
 To protect availability when trying to reach the backend webservers/ applications.

-Relevant metrics to monitor at the SSL Offloading Server can include some usability impacting metrics like Latency, Number of HTTP status error codes like 5xx.
+Relevant metrics to monitor at the SSL Offloading Server can include:

 1. **Offloading round-trip Latency:** monitors how long each request-response cycle is.